 Analysis & Modeling Tools

-The CUAHSI Model Domain Subsetter is a collaborative effort for preparing, publishing, and sharing subsets of the CONUS hydrologic models such as the National Water Model and Parflow.
-This service provides a mechanism for running large scale models at local and regional scales.
+The CUAHSI Model Domain Subsetter is a collaborative effort for publishing and sharing static domain datasets for CONUS hydrologic models such as the National Water Model and Parflow.
+This service enables researchers to execute large scale models at local and regional scales.

 The CyberWater project creates a new cyberinfrastructure with an open data, open modeling framework software.
 The goal of this project is to reduce the user time and effort needed for hydrologic modeling studies, thereby expediting fundamental knowledge discoveries.
 CyberWater also enables on-demand access to high-performance computing facilities.